Happy Australia Day!

 We have two of the very largest mining companies in the world, in BHP and Rio Tinto.
 Yes, it helps that we also have some of the largest iron ore deposits, but those companies haven’t rested on their laurels.

 Let’s turn to healthcare for a moment, where Australia and Australians have really excelled.
-Think of the old Commonwealth Serum Laboratories, now better known as the multi billion dollar behemoth, CSL.
+Think of the old Commonwealth Serum Laboratories, now better known as the multi billion dollar behemoth, CSL, now selling for over $300 per share.
 Or the company behind the very first cochlear implant, Cochlear.
 Globally dominant sleep apnoea device maker, ResMed.
 Glove and medical protection purveyor, Ansell.
 And hospital operator, Ramsay Healthcare.
 Impressive list, no?

 Finance?
 It’s tempting to remember the Australian retail banks that (repeatedly) tried to expand overseas and failed.
 But what about investment bank Macquarie?
 And share registrar-cum-administration provider Computershare?

 Lastly, at least for our purposes, are the tech winners.
 We mightn’t have an Amazon or Google, but we have a globally dominant logistics software provider in WiseTech, a circuit board software winner in Altium, and one of the leaders in human-PC training, Appen.
-Plus, while it may not be listed here, Atlassian still calls Australia home (and in response to an analyst question using a baseball analogy, recently replied with a cricket metaphor.
-Onya!)
+Afterpay is taking the US by storm.
+Plus, while it may not be listed here, Atlassian still calls Australia home.

 Plus, we’ll claim Xero.
 Sure, the Kiwis reckon it’s theirs, but they also claim pavlova, Phar Lap, Russell Crowe and Crowded House, so they have form…